 - Over two years of Android development experience, released commercial applications on several markets.

 - Developed a number of portable, high-available networking Linux and Windows server applications.

 - Ported existing software between different operation systems and architectures.

-- Reviewed existing software for potential patent and licensing issues; frequently found and fixed those issues.
+- Reviewed existing software and communication protocols for security, patent and licensing issues; frequently found and fixed those issues.

 - Reverse engineering experience including analysis of Windows and Linux executables, kernel drivers, and non-x86 executables.